Strand Hotel

-The Strand (also known as Strand Hotel) is a Victorian-style hotel located in Yangon, Myanmar (Burma), built by Aviet and Tigran Sarkies, two of the Sarkies Brothers.
-The hotel, which opened in 1901, which faces the Yangon River to its south, is one of the most famous hotels in Yangon and Southeast Asia, and is managed by GCP Hospitality.
+The Strand (also known as Strand Hotel) is a Victorian-style hotel located in Yangon, Myanmar (Burma).
+The hotel, which opened in 1901 and faces the Yangon River to its south, is one of the most famous hotels in Yangon and Southeast Asia, and is managed by GCP Hospitality.
 The hotel is named after its address, at 92 Strand Road.